whymarrh/jeopardy-parser/README.md

 How long will all this take?
 ----------------------------

-The build script is doing two important things:
+There are two important steps:

 1. Downloading the game files from the J!
 Archive website
 2. Parsing and inserting them into the database

-The first part takes ~6.5 hours, the second part should take ~20 minutes (on a 1.7 GHz Core i5 w/ 4 GB RAM).
+The first step takes ~6.5 hours, the second part should take ~20 minutes (on a 1.7 GHz Core i5 w/ 4 GB RAM).
 Yes, that's a rather long time -- please submit a pull request if you can think of a way to shorten it.
-In total, running the build script will require ~7 hours.
+In total, you're looking at ~7 hours.

-As an aside: the complete download of the pages is ~300MB, and the resulting database file is ~30MB.
+The complete download of the game files is ~300MB, and the resulting database file is ~30MB.

 Querying the database
 ---------------------